MediakodTeam/wp-plugin-deployeur/README.md

 3. Go to the Deployeur settings page.
 4. In the "Hosting settings" tab: select your hosting provider and set your webhook URL.
 5. If you select Netlify, fill the Netlify badge URL field with your Netlify's site ID.
-5. (Up next) In the "Site settings" tab: fill the public URL field with your front-end domain name.
+6. In the "Site settings" tab: fill the public URL field with your front-end domain name to add it to the WordPress's API.

 ## 📝 Changelog